Gregory-Cooper/TL_MOF/README.md

 Data set
 ------------
 The data set used in this work was originally generated in an older report and has also been used previously in a transfer learning study.
 Briefly, over 13,000 MOF structures were computationally generated using the topologically based crystal constructor (ToBaCCo).
 They represent a diverse set of structures from a topology perspective.
 The textural properties of the structures were also determined using a variety of tools.
 Lastly, GCMC simulations were performed to determine methane and hydrogen adsorption at various conditions.
 In this work, we use the topology of the structures and the textural properties for clustering, the textural properties for training neural networks in direct and transfer learning, and the adsorption of methane and hydrogen as the tasks to be learned.
-The data set can be obtained from the relevant publications and github repositories associated with them.
+The data set can be obtained in the data file lists or in that noted in acknowledgements.